 - 2-minute timer, preferably with quadrant pacing

-- Some degree of customization, either a few cleaning modes or a variety of brush heads
+- Some degree of customization, mainly a sensitive mode or a variety of brush heads

 - Battery life of at least a week